“If all you have is a hammer, then every problem will appear as a nail to you”

 Let us zoom out.

-Everything we discussed in the blog so far is just 1/4th of what the UMM Platform offers.
+Everything that we spoke about in the blog so far is just 1/4th of what UMM Platform offers.
 This is where it sits.
+Marketing Measurements

 Marketing Measurements is just one of the steps in the cycle of Marketing Optimization.
 The process starts by building a strong data foundation, applying unified measurements (that we discussed so far) on top of it, using it for manual/semi-automated optimizations across channels, analyzing the outcomes and tracking the goals and continuing the process regularly and effectively.